 Due Diligence Required for Independent Contractors

 In a third takeaway, it’s clear that adequate due diligence for independent contractors is a must.
-Cybersecurity controls for, and used by, independent contractors and third-party vendors is essential to ensure that bad actors don’t gain unimpeded access to an RIA’s electronic systems.
+Cybersecurity controls for and used by, independent contractors and third-party vendors are essential to ensure that bad actors don’t gain unimpeded access to an RIA’s electronic systems.

 Core Compliance & Legal Services, Inc., can help RIAs with creating or updating cybersecurity policies and procedures, incident response plans, training programs, and due diligence procedures reasonably tailored to an RIA’s business — click here to let us know how we can help you with your cybersecurity issues or questions.